 Parents will be informed about details of any school trips throughout the year.

 In Reception the children will be given one piece of homework per week, usually Literacy or Numeracy based.
 Homework will be stuck in their homework books and sent home on Thursdays.
-These need to be returned to school by Tuesday.
+These need to be returned to school on Tuesday.

 Children are also sent home with two reading books per week.
-One is a reading book for them to read to you (It may be a picture book to begin with) and the other is a ‘choosing book’.
+One is a reading book for them to read to you (it may be a picture book to begin with) and the other is a ‘choosing book’.
 This is a book chosen by your child for you to read to them.

 Your child will be given a reading book with words when they are at the stage of blending sounds together in words to read them.
 Please also still encourage your child to retell the story in their own words through looking at the pictures.
+Remember to ask your child lots of questions about the simple sentences that they read, this will really help to develop their comprehension skills.

 We recommend listening to your child read little and often.
 Just a few minutes every night is much more effective than a long period once a week.
 Remember to sign and date your child’s reading diary when you have read with them.
+If your child reads at least four times per week they will receive a special sticker for their bookmark!

 At our school we follow the ‘Statutory Framework for the Early Years Foundation Stage’ (EYFS).
 It sets standards that ensure children learn and develop well and are kept healthy and safe.
 At the end of the year the children’s development is assessed against a set of early learning goals.
 We will complete a profile for your child to indicate whether children are meeting expected levels of development, or if they are exceeding expected levels, or not yet reaching expected levels (‘emerging’).
 For more information about the EYFS click here .